GloryYYC/blog/_posts/2020-04-17-Stillness-is-the-key.md

 ---
 layout: post
-title:  Stillness is the key (part 1)
+title:  Stillness is the key
 category: Reading
 ---